-When you sign up as my customer, I will send you special instructions for getting this premium upgrade.
+When you sign up as my customer, I’ll send you special instructions for accessing your 6 free months of JibberJobber.

-To learn more about JibberJobber and how it will completely revolutionize your job search, watch the video to the left.
+To learn more about JibberJobber and how it will completely revolutionize your job search, watch the video above.

-For the first 50 people who sign up, I’ll re-touch your profile picture for FREE.
+For the first 50 people who sign up to take my LinkedIn Profile Writing Masterclass, I’ll re-touch your profile picture for FREE.

 30 Day Money-Back Guarantee

-We’re so absolutely sure The LinkedIn Profile Masterclass will help you master the art of profile writing that we’re offering an unconditional, NO-question-asked 30-day money back guarantee.
+I’m so absolutely sure my LinkedIn Profile Writing Masterclass will help you master the art of profile writing that I’m offering an unconditional, NO-question-asked, 30-day money back guarantee.

-If for whatever reason The LinkedIn Profile Masterclass does not satisfy you in any way, simply send us an email within 30 days from your purchase and we’ll refund you right away!
+If for whatever reason my LinkedIn Profile Writing Masterclass doesn’t meet your needs, simply send me an email within 30 days from the date you signed up, and I’ll refund your money right away!

 You have nothing to lose!